 The copper powder may be too heavy to be poured out onto the filter with the rest of the liquid.
 In this case, simply scoop it out with a plastic utensil, and wash and dry as above.
 And that’s it – we made copper powder from aluminum foil!

 Note that copper sulfate is somewhat toxic, however, the lethal dose in adults is quite high, about 25 grams.
 Avoid ingesting or inhaling the chemical; we recommend wearing goggles and gloves as it may cause irritation.
 If you do come into contact with it, simply wash your hands thoroughly.

 Store the copper powder for future experiments, or disposed of it in the trash if needed.
 Pour the remaining, filtered solution containing aluminum sulfate down the drain with plenty of water.

 Click here to see what other interesting experiments can be done using copper sulfate!
-Be sure to also check out these similar experiments to find out how to extract potassium metal from a banana and how to create tin crystals in tin chloride solution!
+Be sure to also check out these similar experiments to see the elephant toothpaste experiment, and to find out how to extract potassium metal from a banana and how to create tin crystals in tin chloride solution!